-Jane T. Accomando represents nuclear electric utilities in civil litigation matters, and government and internal investigations.
+Jane Accomando represents nuclear electric utilities in civil litigation matters and government and internal investigations.
+She also provides nuclear regulatory and licensing advice to advanced reactor startups, as well as to domestic and international nuclear companies with operating power reactors, carbon-free sources of energy.
 She has both a B.S. and M.S. in nuclear engineering and brings her in-depth technical knowledge to bear in representing nuclear industry clients.

-Much of Jane’s practice relates to multimillion dollar claims against the federal government regarding the government’s obligation to accept and dispose of spent nuclear fuel.
-She has represented clients in both litigation and settlement, and has advised clients in connection with the preparation of more than 40 spent fuel claims.
-Jane has deposed government spent fuel damages expert witnesses, and has defended company witnesses during depositions taken by attorneys from the US Department of Justice.
+Much of Jane’s practice relates to multimillion-dollar claims against the federal government regarding the government’s obligation to accept and dispose of spent nuclear fuel.
+Together with the rest of the experienced Morgan Lewis spent fuel team, she represents clients in connection with both litigated cases before the US.
+Court of Federal Claims and annual spent fuel settlement submissions.
+Jane has advised clients in connection with more than 60 spent fuel damages claims over the course of a decade.

 Yale Law School, 2008, J.D.